glroyal/litebox/README.md

 ## Computed HTML

 Computed HTML (CHTML) is a method for developing arbitrarily complex web applications in JavaScript, independent of any framework or library.
+CHTML is orders of magnitude faster than conventional Dynamic HTML (DHTML).

-CHTML compiles document layouts in RAM and pushes them through the browser's HTML interpreter, which renders the layout in a single pass.
+CHTML uses JavaScript to compile a document layout in RAM and pushes it through the browser's HTML interpreter, which renders the layout in a single pass.

 Because all necessary attributes are specified, the browser never has to backtrack or repaint.
 The user interface is rendered instantly, and becomes interactive in less than a second regardless of layout complexity.

-CHTML is orders of magnitude faster than conventional Dynamic HTML (DHTML).

 ## Adaptive Density

-It is axiomatic that people who buy SuperHD computers, tablets, and phones would enjoy browsing SuperHD websites.
+Most people who buy SuperHD computers, tablets, and phones would enjoy browsing websites that take advantage of that fancy hardware, but every brand and model of video display has a different size, resolution, and pixel density.

 But the HTML `srcset` attribute, which allows the browser to select between pre-rendered images, is not suitable for large, heterogenous, or dynamic media collections.